Timoses/dotfim/README.md

 #### `dotim add <dotfile1> <dotfile2> ... <dotfileN>`

 Add a dotfile to gitRepo.
-The file does not need to exist locally, but requires to be a based upon the dotfiles path (specified during `dotfim sync` and stored in dotfim.json).
-Added dotfiles will be managed by Dotfim when running other commands (e.g. `dotfim`)
+The file does not need to exist locally, but requires to be based upon the dotfiles path (specified during `dotfim sync` and stored in dotfim.json).
+Added dotfiles will be managed by DotfiM when running other commands (e.g. `dotfim`).

 #### `dotfim remove <dotfile1> <dotfile2> ... <dotfileN>`